Horsemint 1

 Family: Lamiaceae (Mint)

-Habitat: Monarda punctata is an upright, tall, sprawling perennial that grows wild throughout Florida.
+Habitat: Monarda punctata is an upright, tall, sprawling native perennial that grows wild throughout Florida.
 It typically grows in clumps around 2-4 ft wide.
 They produce pink, purple, or cream-colored bracts that are often mistaken for flowers, and some of these bracts can have spots.
 The flowers of this plant are found just above the colorful bracts, and they produce fruits that aren’t showy but reseed well.

 Parts Used: Aerial parts: Leaves & flowers